funkhaus/vuehaus/README.md

     1. You can use `blocks/src/prebuilt/text.js` as a model for each property, all of which are required to save and render content correctly.
 1. Import the result into `blocks/src/prebuilt/index.js`.
 Export this value with the name of the type as the key.
     1. Example: `text.js` is imported to the index file, then exported with the key `text`.
 Blocks wanting to use this type can do so by setting their `type` to `'text'`.

+### Rendering Gutenberg Content

+[fh-components](https://github.com/funkhaus/fh-components) comes with a `wp-content` component designed for rendering WordPress content, but we recommend using the built-in `gutenberg-content` component for Gutenberg pages.

+It accepts all the same [arguments](https://github.com/funkhaus/fh-components#wp-content) as `wp-content`, but comes with extra `replace` values to handle images in content.

 ## Deploying